-Dr. Wang is the conservatory physician for A.B.
+Dr. Wang is the team physician for USA Judo.
+She is also the conservatory physician for A.B.
 Miller High School Dance Conservatory.
-She also works on a national level on the Dance/USA task force on Dancer Health.
+She works on a national level on the Dance/USA task force on Dancer Health.
 She is actively involved in research and advancement of the field of Performing Arts Medicine through her work on the Research Committee with the Performing Arts Medicine Association.
 Wang is a Wellesley College alumna and is actively involved in women's rights through the American Medical Women's Association and the Wellesley Women in Medicine group.
 Amongst these organizations, she works actively on multiple committees.

 Dr. Wang started dancing at a young age with the Fine Arts Academy of Dance under Jana Faustino.
 She later continued to study dance at Wellesley College and Boston Ballet School with Catherine Ulissey.
 She survived medical school in New Orleans by spending all her free time dancing under Sarah Duax, Jeanne Fernandez Bruno, and Margaret Jean Orr (Mary) Munro.

 In her youth, Dr. Wang studied the violin and piano under Philip Lu, a renowned Taiwanese composer and musician.
 She is now a mother and parent teaching her son how to play the violin through the Suzuki method under the guidance of violin teacher and Alexander practitioner Wendy Waggener.
 Both Waggener and Dr. Wang have a special focus on injury prevention in musicians and character development starting at a young age.